icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 stream over the outside was thought to be unfavorable to the most efficient operation of the heating system.
-In order to avoid the extensive changes required to both the airplane windshield frame and to the model to obtaina desirable orientation, the model was moved to the side location.
+In order to avoid the extensive changes required to both the airplane windshield frame and to the model to obtain a desirable orientation, the model was moved to the side location.
 The side mounting was therefore utilized for the rest of the tests because it eliminated the objectionable